Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-managing-storage-accounts-using-azure-explorer.md

 ---
-title: Manage storage accounts by using the Azure Explorer for IntelliJ | Microsoft Docs
+title: Manage storage accounts by using the Azure Explorer for IntelliJ
 description: Learn how to manage your Azure storage accounts by using the Azure Explorer for IntelliJ.
 services: ''
 documentationcenter: java
 author: rmcmurray
-manager: erikre
+manager: routlaw
 editor: ''

 ms.assetid: